msarson/ZipTools-for-Clarion/docs/ZipToolsClass.md

-# CZipClass Documentation
+# ZipToolsClass Documentation

-`CZipClass` is the main class for ZIP operations in this library.
+`ZipToolsClass` is the main class for ZIP operations in this library.
 It provides high-level methods for creating and extracting ZIP files, with support for password protection, progress reporting, and multi-threading.
 The implementation uses an adaptive compression strategy that automatically selects the optimal compression method and level based on file type and size.

 ## Class Methods